mudasiranberlin/AWS-Projects/Vpc/readme.md

 - AWS VPC Documentation
 - AWS Networking Best Practices
 - https://docs.aws.amazon.com/vpc/
+- You can see the screenshots as well for reference.

 ---

 ## 📄 License

 This project is intended for learning and demonstration purposes.
+Mudasir Ahmad // @anberlin

-Steps:
+# Steps:
 GO to the vpc
-click on create new vpc
+# click on create new vpc
 VPC settings = vpc only
 Name tag - my-vpc (you can give your name )
 IPv4 CIDR   -- 10.0.0.0/16 (you can choose your requirmnet )
 click on create vpc
 check the resouce map nothing is connected
-Now lets create subnets
+# Now lets create subnets
 select your VPC i will select mine
 Subnet 1 of 1
 Subnet name Public-subnet  (you can give your name )